-- 1. As Trustee of the Kapiloff Land Bank Fund, authorize the acceptance and deposit of \$1,250,000 into the Kapiloff Land Bank Fund to be used for any lawful purpose pursuant to the Kapiloff Land Bank Act, Public Resources Code sections 8600 et seq. - 2.
-Authorize issuance of a General Lease Other to Oak Hills Estate, LLC, beginning October 24, 2019, for a term of 10 years, for habitat restoration and mitigation, as described in Exhibits A-1 through A-7 and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; construction performance bond: \$834,000 and surety bond: \$446,000; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Rescind the previous authorization for Lease 9570.1, a General Lease - Other, authorized by Item C52 on October 24, 2019, to Oak Hills Estate, LLC. - 2.
+As Trustee of the Kapiloff Land Bank Fund, authorize the acceptance and deposit of \$250,050 into the Kapiloff Land Bank Fund to be used for any lawful purpose pursuant to the Kapiloff Land Bank Act, Public Resources Code sections 8600 et seq. - 3.
+Authorize issuance of a General Lease Other to Oak Hills Estate, LLC, beginning December 6, 2019, for a term of 10 years, for habitat restoration and mitigation, as described in Exhibits A-1 through A-7 and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration being the public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; construction performance bond: \$834,000 and surety bond: \$446,000; and liability insurance in an amount no less than \$1,000,000 per occurrence.